thomasgassmann/spca23/assignment4/theory.md

 ### Switch statement

-Fragment 1: does not handle default case
-Fragment 2: no, skips if a - 1 > 4
+Fragment 1: does not handle default case, correction: it does handle the default case Fragment 2: no, skips if a - 1 > 4
 Fragment 3: no, subtract being executed multiple times